Autumn is the time of year when Ivy comes to life and blooms. Take a closer look at some of the species that feed on its flowers and berries.

 From late summer through to late autumn, Ivy produces small globes of nectar- and pollen-rich flowers that can occur in their masses.
 Whilst not the showiest of flowers, hundreds of insects are drawn to Ivy flowers on warmer autumnal days.
 Flowering late in the year when most wildflowers are no longer in flower, Ivy is an invaluable late-season food source for pollinating insects.

-A huge array of species can be observed including butterflies, moths, flies, wasps and bees either foraging on its flowers, basking on its warm leaves or feeding on the invertebrates visiting it.
-Ivy also serves as a final bounty for those insects building up their reserves to overwinter such as queen bumblebees and wasps.
-Over 70 insect species have been recorded to feed on Ivy flowers in previous studies and this figure is likely an underestimate.
+A huge array of species can be observed including butterflies, moths, flies, wasps and bees either foraging on its flowers, basking on its warm leaves, or feeding on the invertebrates visiting it.
+Ivy also serves as a final bounty for those insects building up their reserves to overwinter, such as queen bumblebees and wasps.
+Over 70 insect species have been recorded to feed on Ivy flowers in previous studies and this figure is undoubtedly an underestimate.

 Ivy visitors to observe this autumn

-There are a number of distinctive species that can be observed visiting Ivy flowers.
-Common Wasps (Vespula vulgaris) are generally the most abundant visitors and are considered key pollinators of Ivy, but there are a wide range of insect species that can be observed.
+Common Wasps (Vespula vulgaris) are generally the most abundant visitors and are considered key pollinators of Ivy.

 Butterflies and moths